ophub/amlogic-s9xxx-armbian/README.md

 - ### Use GitHub Action to build

-1. Workflows configuration in [.yml](.github/workflows) files.
+1. Workflows configuration in [.yml](.github/workflows/build-armbian.yml) files.
 Set the armbian `SOC` you want to build in `Rebuild Armbian for amlogic s9xxx`.

-2. New compilation: Select ***`Build the armbian firmware`*** on the [Action](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page.
+2. New compilation: Select ***`Build armbian`*** on the [Action](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page.
 Click the ***`Run workflow`*** button.

 3. Compile again: If there is an `Armbian_.*-trunk_.*.img.gz` file in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases), you do not need to compile it completely, you can directly use this file to `build armbian` of different soc.
 Select ***`Use Releases file to build armbian`*** on the [Action](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page.
 Click the ***`Run workflow`*** button.

 - ### Only import GitHub Action for Armbian rebuild

 You can use other methods to build the Armbian system.
-Or use [Armbian](https://armbian.tnahosting.net/dl/) officially provided [lepotato](https://armbian.tnahosting.net/dl/lepotato/archive/) and other branch firmware. and only import the Action from this repository in the process control file .github/workflows/.yml to rebuild Armbian to adapt to the use of Amlogic S9xxx series boxes, code show as below:
+Or use [Armbian](https://armbian.tnahosting.net/dl/) officially provided [lepotato](https://armbian.tnahosting.net/dl/lepotato/archive/) and other branch firmware. and only import the Action from this repository in the process control file [.yml](.github/workflows/rebuild-armbian.yml) to rebuild Armbian to adapt to the use of Amlogic S9xxx series boxes, code show as below:

 ```yaml
 - name: Rebuild Armbian for Amlogic s9xxx